 Aside from that, there’s really no reason not to like Cusco.
 We were in the city while the locals were preparing for the parade of their Corpus Christi Festival, if I’m not mistaken.
-The children who were participating were really the star of the show, especially when you see them enjoying themselves as they spring to the beat of the drums.
+The children who were participating were really the stars of the show.
+Their participation in the festival clearly meant a lot to them and that was easy to see in their rehearsals as they sprung to the beat of the drums.
+Watch the video below!

 By the way, Cusco’s churros?
 Even better than the churros I had in Spain, if you ask me.
 And that’s without the chocolate dip!